shinyquagsire23/SaltyNX/README.md

 ---

-List of not compatible titles:
+List of titles not compatible with plugins:

 | Title | Version(s) | Why? |
 | ------------- | ------------- | ------------- |